 About Otts & Kulcha

-Sam Martin makes ceramics the way a filmmaker builds worlds: with obsessive attention to detail, layered narratives, and the conviction that beauty emerges from tension.
-Born in New York City and now working in California, Martin moves between cinema, design, and material craft: weaving them into a singular practice.
+Sam Martin makes ceramics the way a filmmaker builds worlds: through obsessive detail, layered meaning, and the belief that beauty comes from tension.
+Born in New York and now working in California, she moves fluidly between cinema, design, and material craft, weaving them into a single practice.

-Her vessels feel unearthed rather than made: relics from a culture that never existed, yet feel strangely familiar.
-Surfaces are not applied but coaxed from the clay itself, transformed by the unpredictable physics of the kiln.
-Cratered, burnished, or veined with improbable color, each piece refuses to sit quietly on a shelf.
-It insists on being noticed, handled, and remembered.
+Her vessels feel unearthed rather than made — relics from a culture that never existed but somehow feels familiar.
+Surfaces aren’t applied; they’re coaxed from the clay, shaped by the volatile physics of the kiln.
+Cratered, burnished, or veined with improbable color, each piece resists passivity.
+It asks to be noticed, handled, and remembered.

-Drawing from design, astronomy, and post-industrial decay, Martin conjures objects that could belong equally to the deep past or a distant future.
-The result is a body of work that is modern, textured, and just a little bit brutal: artifacts that hum with contradiction.
-Raw yet sensual, familiar yet alien, always pushing at the edge of what clay can do.
+Drawing from design history, astronomy, and post-industrial decay, Martin creates forms that could belong equally to the deep past or a distant future.
+The work is modern, textured, and just a little brutal: artifacts that hum with contradiction.
+Raw yet sensual, familiar yet alien, always pressing at the edge of what clay can do.